-Shrimp in coconut milk or ‘Ginataang Hipon’ is a creamy, spicy delicious take on the usual coconut stewed meats in the Philippines.
+Shrimp in coconut milk or ‘Ginataang Hipon’ is a creamy, spicy deliciousl coconut stewed shrimp and very popular in the Philippines.
 This one pan dish is so quick and easy to make that this dish can be your fail safe dish if you are in a rush, having unexpected guest or that sudden hunger craving in the middle of the day just making them with less sauce, or an extra party dish to make your table more full.
 This shrimp in coconut sauce isn’t just a scrumptious seafood dish, its one of the best dishes to look forward to and eat towers and towers of rice with.

 Why are coconuts important in the Philippines?